 4. Flight Instruction.

-The FBO shall provide, with its own personnel or by contract approved by the County, flight instruction services, subject to the requirements set forth under Section VII.J, below.
+The FBO shall provide, with its own personnel or by contract approved by the Okaloosa County Board of County Commissioners, flight instruction services, subject to the requirements set forth under Section VII.J, below.

 5. Air Taxi/Charter Service.